Skip to main contentSkip to footer

 Teaching

-Tilly has a very extensive teaching experience in academic and non-academic settings and she lectured and facilitated workshops with people from many age groups and all walks of life.
+Tilly has an extensive teaching experience in academic and non-academic settings, and she lectures and facilitates workshops and CPDs for people from all age groups and walks of life.

 Selected publications